-DVCS is a licensed Full Operating Level Provider who has obtained the additional training and experiential requirements for supervisors and who provides supervision in accordance with the Standards.
+Domestic Violence Clinical Supervisor (DVCS) is a status for licensed FOL Provider who has obtained the additional training and experiential requirements for supervisors.
+Once approved, these individuals may provide supervision to applicants and Providers in accordance with the Standards.

-- Specialized Pre-Sentence Evaluator Status 9.06 - Specific Offender Population Status 9.07
+• Specialized Pre-Sentence Evaluator Status - 9.06